 Kuehne+Nagel has also taken on the responsibility to develop ready-to-use, technology-based solutions that are able to contribute to the reduction of the carbon footprint caused by logistics services and transport worldwide.

 The digital platform seaexplorer visualises the carbon emissions of sea freight vessels worldwide and thus enables its customers to choose the service with the lowest CO2 emissions.

 As Team Malizia measures CO2 in the ocean while they race, the sailing yacht has been christened "seaexplorer".

 While Team Malizia competes in ocean races, they are actively researching climate change.
 They measure ocean CO2 with their onboard SubCTech Ocean Sensor.
-This is key as the ocean holds over 30% of manmade CO2 and this data is hard to obtain as it can only be measured from ships.
+You can see the ocean CO2 data they collected during the Vendée Globe race in the picture on the left.
+This data is key as the ocean holds over 30% of manmade CO2 and this data is hard to obtain as it can only be measured from ships.
 This "last wilderness on Earth" is undersampled, but this data is crucial for reliable modelling of climate change.
 Therefore, data collection from the sailing yacht seaexplorer is of great scientific importance.

 The Max Planck Institute for Meteorology and Geomar support data verification and submission to international databases (e.g. NOAA, SOCAT).
 Team Malizia recently partnered with IOC-UNESCO to deploy drifter buoys in the Atlantic Ocean to gather more data over a longer period.
 With the seaexplorer racing yacht they participate in the marine data collection programmes coordinated by the Ship Observations Teams, operating under the auspices of the World Meteorological Organisation and the Intergovernmental Oceanographic Commission of UNESCO. – Show Certificate of Appreciation.